fengshuo2004/fengshuo2004.github.io/_posts/2023-9-9-Automation-Rules.md

 3. `@everyone` is used for announcements only, if at all.
 4. English, subsequently Mandarin, are commonly understood.
 5. `keepInventory` is to prevent loss.
 Do not abuse it as a quick back-to-home method.
+6. PvP on the basis that all parties are willing to participate.
-6. You may use alt accounts.
+7. You may use alt accounts.
 A ban on someone affects all their accounts.

 ## Policy towards "lag machines"